InfernoEmbedded/HomeAutomationWorkshop/Instructions.md

 - Disconnect the relay from the interface board
 - Using a pin or other small tool, gently lift the locking tab and free the black wire from the connector.
 - Plug the black wire into a Gnd pin on the the SSR board (Top row of the IO header)
-- Plug the yellow wire into Port 0 Channel 0 on the SSR board (bottow row of the IO header)
+- Plug the yellow wire into Port 0 Channel 0 on the SSR board (bottom row of the IO header)
 - Plug the red wire into the 3.3V pin (pin 1) on the programming header
 ![SSR Board Relay Connections](images/ssr_relay_connections.jpg)